 The main story for Metal starts with two prelude issues, Dark Days: The Forge (Review) and Dark Days: The Casting (Review).
 These issues are designed to introduce readers to the story and can together be viewed as a prologue to the main series.
 These two issues have already been released.

 In response to various “dark” versions of Batman invading our multiverse, heroes in Gotham City rise up to defend their home.
-These tie-in issues have been reported to involve the main characters from individual series facing off against attacks from the Dark Multiverse.
+These tie-in issues involve the main characters from individual series facing off against attacks from the Dark Multiverse.

 Very little is known about these tie-in issues, as information about them is very limited.
 Solicitations for Flash #33 indicate that these issues will form the “Justice Insurgence” story arc.
 This arc involves members of the Justice League searching the Earth for artifacts which will stop the invasion from the Dark Multiverse.
 However, along the way, they are opposed by the various “dark” versions of Batman.

 Also, in Scott Snyder’s checklist, he lists “Justice League vs. The Dark Knights” (the prototype name for “Justice Insurgence”) as “round 1.”
 This seems to indicate we may see even more crossovers in the future.

 These tie-ins tell the story of seven different versions of Batman who have made their way over from the Dark Multiverse.
 Each of them features an amalgamation of Batman and a different DC hero/villain.
 Every individual issue details the origin of a dark version of Batman and their journey into the main DC Universe.

 ComicBookWire’s reviews of the Dark Knights tie-ins can be found here.

 UPDATE 9/13/17: We now have a full color picture of all the Dark Nights.
 It can be seen right here.